 Think a career in Trades limits opportunity?
 Think again!

 Skilled construction tradesmen can often earn higher starting salaries than the average college or university graduate.
 Average wages are about $25.00 per hour in Ontario for many skilled trades.
+After a few years of working, many trades earn over $100,000 a year.
 With multiple paths of advancement to take, the opportunities are virtually limitless!

 Detail Oriented?
 Problem Solver?

 These are two of many key skills required for any career in residential construction.
-It's all about finding the right fit for you.
+Maybe you’re great at math?
+Or maybe you’ve got a creative mind.
+It's all about finding the right fit for your skillset and interests.

 Minimum requirements for any job is a high school education and there are some paths that you can start on right out of that gate with a job that simply require on the job training.
 Others still need a more intensive on the job learning experience called an apprenticeship.
 The opportunities increase with a college education or trade school studies.
 Some career paths, such as Engineering, require a University Education.